barns in the fall

 Photography Workshop Schedule

-On Friday, we will start the workshop off at the City Hall Grand Hotel at 2:30pm with an introduction, followed by a classroom session on light and composition.
-We will have an early dinner at a local restaurant before heading out to shoot through sunset.
+On Friday, we will start the workshop off at the hotel meeting room at 2:30pm with an introduction, followed by a classroom session on light and composition.
+We will have time off for dinner before heading out to shoot through sunset.

 On Saturday, we will head out to shoot during the morning light, then return for a break then classroom session on image processing with Lightroom.
 We will go back out to shoot in the evening for sunset followed by dinner.